Mary O'Hara (author)

-Mary O'Hara Alsop (July 10, 1885 – October 14, 1980) was an American author, screenwriter, pianist, and composer.
-She was a Hollywood screenwriter for silent films that includes The Prisoner of Zenda (1922), Braveheart (1925), and Framed (1927).
+Mary O'Hara Alsop (July 10, 1885 – October 14, 1980) was an American author, screenwriter, pianist, and composer best known for the novel My Friend Flicka.

+O'Hara was a Hollywood screenwriter for silent era films that include The Prisoner of Zenda (1922), Braveheart (1925), and Framed (1927).

-In 1961, she performed her folk musical composing, The Catch Colt, at the Catholic University of America, Washington, D.C.
+In 1961, she performed her folk musical composition The Catch Colt at the Catholic University of America, Washington, D.C.
 She was the author of several books including Let Us Say Grace (1930), My Friend Flicka (1941), and Novel-in-the-Making (1954).
 She died from arteriosclerosis on October 14, 1980, in Chevy Chase, Maryland.

 Biography

 Mary O'Hara Alsop was born July 10, 1885, in Cape May Point, New Jersey, the third child of the Reverend Dr. Reese Fell Alsop and Mary Lee Spring.
 O'Hara, who was named after her maternal grandmother, Mary O'Hara Spring (née Denny), grew up in Brooklyn Heights, New York.
 Her siblings included an older sister, the writer Gulielma ("Elma") Fell; an older brother, Reese; and a younger sister, Elizabeth ("Bess").
 She was a descendant of William Penn.

 She married her third cousin, Kent Kane Parrot, in 1905 against her father's wishes.
-They had a daughter, O'Hara Parrot, born in 1908, who died of skin cancer in her early teens, and a son, Kay (Ken) Parrot (born in 1910).
+They had a daughter, O'Hara Parrot, born in 1908, who later died of skin cancer, and a son, Kay (Ken) Parrot (born in 1910).

 Following the end of her marriage to Parrot, Mary O'Hara worked as a Hollywood screenwriter during the silent film era.
 Her screenwriting credits included the movies The Last Card (1921), The Prisoner of Zenda (1922), Braveheart (1925), and Framed (1927).

 In 1922 she married Helge Sture-Vasa, a Swede who had experience working horses in the U.S. Army Remount Service, and they moved to Wyoming.
 In 1930 the couple bought a ranch which had been established in 1886 in Laramie County, between Laramie and Cheyenne.
 They renamed it Remount Ranch, and stocked the ranch with sheep, which were at that time a profitable endeavor.
 The Great Depression wrecked the sheep market and any hope for profits for O'Hara and her husband.
 To make ends meet, they eked out a living delivering milk in Cheyenne and breeding horses.
 Subsequently, O'Hara ran a summer camp for boys on holiday from Eastern prep schools.